TakeOnlyPhotos/leave_only_footprints/README.md

 # leave_only_footprints

-Script for overwriting a list of comments belonging to user.
+Script for overwriting a list of Reddit comments in "comments.txt" for the user.